XKCP/XKCP/usage-example.md

     // Alice and Bob have agreed on a nonce unsigned char nonce[16] = "nonce";

-    // Now we get the session key by hashing the public keys, the shared secret key and the nonce Xoodyak_Instance sessionKeyInstance;
+    // Now we get the session key by hashing the public keys, the shared secret key and the nonce:

+    Xoodyak_Instance sessionKeyInstance;
     Xoodyak_Initialize(&sessionKeyInstance, NULL, 0, NULL, 0, NULL, 0);

     // absorb the protocol id - could be anything.
     Xoodyak_Absorb(&sessionKeyInstance, "Xoodyak_Combined_Mode", 21);

     // absorb the keys
     Xoodyak_Absorb(&sessionKeyInstance, alicePublicKey, 32);
     Xoodyak_Absorb(&sessionKeyInstance, bobPublicKey, 32);
     Xoodyak_Absorb(&sessionKeyInstance, sharedSecretKey, 32);

     // absorb a nonce - note that if the keys are ephemeral, no need for a nonce Xoodyak_Absorb(&sessionKeyInstance, nonce, 16);

     // squeeze the session key
     unsigned char sessionKey[32];
     Xoodyak_Squeeze(&sessionKeyInstance, sessionKey, 32);

     // Now we can use the session key to encrypt and decrypt messages
-    //  (note that in this example, we will not authenticate the messages
+    //  (note that in this example, for simplicity, we will not authenticate
-    //  simplicity - look into the above examples for authenticated encryption) Xoodyak_Instance encInstance;
+    // the messages - look into the above examples for authenticated encryption) Xoodyak_Instance encInstance;
     Xoodyak_Instance decInstance;